The Constitution of the Youngstown State University Student Government Association

 2. The Vice President for Student Life shall be the liaison between the Student Government Association and the Student Affairs division of Youngstown State University.
 The Vice President for Student Life shall head and carry out requests made by his or her assigned committee and be responsible for taking action on any issue related to the charge of that committee.
 The Vice President for Student Life shall also serve as the liaison between the Student Government Association and other programming bodies on campus, including, but not limited to, Greek Life, Athletics, Residence Life, and any student programming boards.

-3. The Vice President for University Affairs shall be the executive officer of his or her assigned committee and shall be responsible for taking action on any issue related to the charge of that committee.
-The Vice President for University Affairs shall also assist students who have complaints against the university regarding services provided to the student body and may work with other members of the Student Government Association, or with the Legislative Assembly, to address these concerns.
+3. The Vice President for Assessment and Enrichment shall be the executive officer of his or her assigned committee and shall be responsible for taking action of any issue related to the concern of the student body and the University.
+When appropriate, the Vice President for Assessment and Enrichment shall also assist students who have complaints against the university regarding services provided to the student body and may work with other members of the Student Government Association, or with the Legislative Assembly, to address these concerns.

 4. The Chief of Staff shall assist the President in organizing the internal structure of the Student Government Association and be responsible for the internal harmony necessary for the execution of Student Government Association initiatives.
 The Chief of staff shall also serve as the liaison between the Student Government Association and students who serve on university committees, including the Student Trustees.